 On the other hand, though, you have people from all over the country and all over the world fishing this water all the time!
 Talk about fishing pressure.

 Still, Hazel Creek is filled almost exclusively with wild trout and some of the most beautiful brown and brookie fish you’ll pull out of the Tar Heel state.
-It’s worth having a poke even if you have to elbow around folks just to get down to the waterside.
+It’s worth having a poke even if you have to elbow around folks just to get down to the water side.

 Lost Cove Creek Trout Fishing